juagudeloo/Discos-Tecnicas_Observacionales/README.md

 ## General parameters

-The scripts receive the following parameters (you can check them also by typing `python3 photUN_SPITZER.py --help` or `python3 photUN_WISE.py --help`).
+The script receive the following parameters (you can check it also by typing `python3 photUN.py --help`).

 ```
 usage: photUN.py [-h] -fd FITS_DIR -cad CATALOG_DIR [-od OUTPUT_DIR] [-r R]